cengizkandemir/uwmf/README.md

 ### Unbiased Weighted Mean Filter
-This project implements the [impulse noise](https://en.wikipedia.org/wiki/Salt-and-pepper_noise) (also known as salt-and-papper noise) removal algorithm published in paper entitled *A weighted mean filter with spatial-bias elimination for impulse noise removal* (UWMF, [see here](https://doi.org/10.1016/j.dsp.2015.08.012)).
+This project implements the [impulse noise](https://en.wikipedia.org/wiki/Salt-and-pepper_noise) (also known as salt-and-pepper noise) removal algorithm published in paper entitled *A weighted mean filter with spatial-bias elimination for impulse noise removal* (UWMF, [see here](https://doi.org/10.1016/j.dsp.2015.08.012)).
 UWMF is based on another paper entitled *Interpolation-based impulse noise removal* (IBINR, [see here](https://doi.org/10.1049/iet-ipr.2013.0146)).
 IBINR basically interpolates the corrupted pixel using inverse Euclidean Distance.
 UWMF recalculates the weights (based on inverse Manhattan Distance) according to the spatial distribution of corrupted pixels, effectively yielding a more spatially-balanced weight contribution.

 ### How to Compile
 ```